eloipereira/ce290i-microservices/presentation/presentation.md

 * Create a YAML file named `docker-compose-multi-replayer.yml` with three services, each one being an instance of `dockerfile.replayer_print`
 * Build and run your multi-container application using `docker compose build` and `docker compose up`
 ---
--->

-# Client-service REST Microservices
-- REST (Representational State Transfer) is a set of architectural principles for designing networked applications based on HTTP
-- REST Microservices communicate with each other over HTTP, using HTTP methods (i.e., GET, POST, PUT, and DELETE)
-- They exchange data in a lightweight format such as JSON or XML
----
 # REST-based GPS Replayer
 * Backend microservice
   * Real-time replayer